Ou Medicine

 A.

-Burning skin
+Burning feeling on skin

 B.

-Tingling skin or itching
+Tingling or itchy skin

 C.